 Given Chenery’s research, how do we know finding TIBs will lead us to believe this person is suffering from dementia.
 Also, how often do we need to wait to find them?
 Are they common?
 Do they carry enough information to be insightful (i.e. do all of them carry a minimum amount of useful information)?

+In this project, we will follow the same approach which is widely used within the computational natural language processing communnity which is to egard language in general, within a probabilistic framework.
+Hence, wothin the context of a particular conversation, it becomes possible to characterize a conversation has having a particular probabilisic structure.
+Consequently, breakdowns in covnersation can be interpreted as changes in the probabilistic strucutre.
+While this is well understood in terms of lexico-sematnic information, we propose to consider this in terms of acustic-prosodic infrmation.
+Within an information theoretic onctext.
+Hence, this requires the consideration of the most apppririate class of symbolic events to use withn the raw speech signal and then to consider issues such as alphabet size, and suitable algorithms to use for rapidly estimatong the information theoretic properties.
+It is anticpated that the human expert identified TIBs will ultimately concide with the comptuationally identified changes in entropy.

 Frequently Occuring TIB’s (Does this flow properly from the previous section?
 Just check)